rusticstuff/simdutf8/README.md

 * WASM (wasm32) SIMD is supported
 * x86-64: Up to 23 times faster than the std library on valid non-ASCII, up to four times faster on ASCI
 * aarch64: Up to eleven times faster than the std library on valid non-ASCII, up to four times faster on ASCII (Apple Silicon)
-* 🆕 armv7 NEON support with the `armv7_neon` feature flag on nightly Rust
+* 🆕 armv7 NEON support with the `armv7_neon` feature on nightly Rust
 * Faster than the original simdjson implementation
 * Selects the fastest implementation at runtime based on CPU support (on x86)
 * Falls back to the excellent std implementation if SIMD extensions are not supported